British Rail Class 321: Greater Anglia

+From early 2023, the units only operated services from Manningtree to Harwich Town and from Colchester to Walton-on-the-Naze, alongside Class 720 units on the latter, as well as one service each day between Thorpe-le-Soken and Walton-on-the-Naze.

+The last scheduled Class 321 workings took place on 3 April 2023, with the class subsequently being used on an ad-hoc basis.
+Following a farewell tour on 29 April 2023, Greater Anglia completely withdrew its Class 321 fleet.

 Renatus project

-In December 2013 Eversholt Rail Group rebuilt 321448 as a demonstrator at Doncaster Works for a proposed upgrade.
-It featured a new livery, completely refitted interior including two examples of sitting arrangements including 2+2 and 2+3, and a new First Class area.
+In December 2013, Eversholt rebuilt 321448 as a demonstrator at Doncaster Works for a proposed upgrade.
+It featured a new livery, completely refitted interior including two examples of sitting arrangements including 2+2 and 2+3, and a new first class area.
 The demonstrator also featured air conditioning, not previously seen on Class 321 trains, along with fixed panel windows to replace opening windows and a new Vossloh Kiepe traction package.

 The production run covered 30 units.
 The Vossloh Kiepe traction package was installed at Wolverton Works with the rest of the work performed at Doncaster.
 The first was completed in December 2016.
-In 2017 the prototype returned to Doncaster to be modified to the same specifications as the production units, including being refitted with hopper windows.
+In 2017, the prototype returned to Doncaster to be modified to the same specifications as the production units, including being refitted with hopper windows.